Count Agoston Haraszthy: Wine-Making Pioneer

 Despite producing inferior wines, the prolific mission grapes were preferred by California growers over better varieties of French, German, and Italian vinifera grapes through the 1860s and into the 1870s.
 But Haraszthy's success had begun to make an impression.
 A new red-wine grape, Zinfandel, was becoming popular, both because it made excellent Claret (as good red wine was then called) and because it had adapted to the area's climate.

 By this time, however, Haraszthy had disappeared, literally, from the scene.
 After a business setback during the 1860s, the count lost control of Buena Vista and ventured to Nicaragua to restore his fortune in the sugar and rum industries.
-While crossing a stream infested with alligators, the count lost his balance and plunged into water below.
+While crossing a stream infested with alligators, the count lost his balance and plunged into the water below.
 The body of modern California wine making's first promoter and pioneer was never recovered.